Skip to main content

 This aim of this Task is to coordinate international research and development in the field of hybrid wind power plants.
 Technology to be considered within this Task will cover a broad range but will focus on the design and operation of wind-based hybrid power plants.

-The Representatives for Task 50 are Prof. Nan Zhao (University College Dublin) and Arash Alavi (SEAI).
+The Representatives for Task 50 are Nan Zhao (University College Dublin).
+Arash Alavi (SEAI) was a former participant in this Task.

 For further information about the Task, please visit the Task 50 IEA Wind TCP webpage.